Alphabet City Day Nursery

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

 Staff have attended many training courses both in house and externally.
 Some training is mandatory and some are optional.
 All staff are trained in First Aid and Safeguarding which is updated every three years.
 This is a legal requirement.
-Staff are trained in Makaton.
-Staff have completed I CAN (Speech and Language Training).
-Staff then use these knowledge gained into their practice, such as ditch the dummy and language boxes.
+Staff are trained in basic Makaton and other child related training.
+Staff then use the knowledge gained into their practice, such as ditch the dummy and language boxes.
 We pride ourselves in using the outdoor space as much as possible.
 Children and staff are outside all weather and enjoy eating their snacks outside.
-Training on the EYFS (Early Years Foundation Stage) is done every year to ensure staff are continuing to complete it to the highest level.
-We attend regular meetings arranged by Hampshire County Council with allow staff to meet other settings and share their skills and expertise with others.
+Training on the EYFS (Early Years Foundation Stage) is offered to ensure staff are continuing to complete it to the highest level.
+We attend meetings arranged by Hampshire County Council which allow staff to meet other settings and share their skills and expertise with others.

 - How will my child/young person be included in activities outside this classroom including school trips?

 Alphabet City try to be as accessible for all families.
 The nappy areas are easy to access and we have a big outdoor space which is on one level and has AstroTurf .
 The 0-18 months room is on the first floor which is accessed up the stairs, we do not have a lift or ramp to access the upstairs.
-If you EAL (English as an additional language) for you and your child we ask for you to share with us key words you use at home, so we can also use them at nursery.
+If EAL (English as an additional language) for you and your child we ask for you to share with us key words you use at home, so we can also use them at nursery.
 We celebrate your culture with all the children and any special events you celebrate as a family we also so at nursery.
 Our menu reflects many different cultures so your child will get a wide variety of different foods from around the world.
-If you require someone to translate what we say, we working with EMTAS (Ethnic Minority Traveller Achievement Service) where they offer support for families with EAL.
-We also suggest a friend or another parent at the nursery that speaks the same language can translate to your home language.
+If you require someone to translate what we say, We also suggest a friend or another parent at the nursery that speaks the same language can translate to your home language.
 We encourage families of the same language to network together for support outside of Nursery.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?